This post is by Tara Johnson, Lead Reporter for Retail at Tinuiti.

-Web Retailer’s recent survey showed that 67% of Amazon sellers actively promote their items, and of those 74% use Amazon Sponsored Products, making it by far the most popular form of advertising for Amazon sellers.
+Web Retailer’s Amazon Sellers survey showed that 67% of Amazon sellers actively promote their items, and of those 74% use Amazon Sponsored Products, making it by far the most popular form of advertising for Amazon sellers.

 But there are many Amazon sellers – a third, according to the survey – who don’t promote their items in any way at all.
 And why should they, when they already pay Amazon fees to sell their products?